-Wear helmet or use face shield with filter lens shade number 12 or darker for open arc processes.
-No specific lens shade recommendation for submerged arc processes.
-Shield others by providing screens and flash goggles.
+Wear helmet or use face shield with filter lens shade number 12 or darker for open arc processes - or follow the recommendations as specified in ANSI Z49.1, Section 4, based on your process and settings.
+No specific lens shade recommendation for submerged arc or electroslag processes.
+Shield others by providing appropriate screens and flash goggles.

-Skin Protection
+Skin Protection Hand Protection:

-Hand Protection: Wear protective gloves.
+Wear protective gloves.
 Suitable gloves can be recommended by the glove supplier.

+Other:

-Other: Protective Clothing: Wear hand, head, and body protection which help to prevent injury from radiation, sparks and electrical shock.
+Protective Clothing: Wear hand, head, and body protection which help to prevent injury from radiation, sparks and electrical shock.
 See Z49.1.
 At a minimum this includes welder's gloves and a protective face shield, and may include arm protectors, aprons, hats, shoulder protection, as well as dark substantial clothing.
 Wear dry gloves free of holes or split seams.
 Train the welder not to permit electrically live parts or electrodes to contact skin . . . or clothing or gloves if they are wet.
 Insulate yourself from the work piece and ground using dry plywood, rubber mats or other dry insulation.

+Respiratory Protection:

-Respiratory Protection: Keep your head out of fumes.
+Keep your head out of fumes.
 Use enough ventilation and local exhaust to keep fumes and gases from your breathing zone and the general area.
 An approved respirator should be used unless exposure assessments are below applicable exposure limits.

+Hygiene measures:

-Hygiene measures: Do not eat, drink or smoke when using the product.
+Do not eat, drink or smoke when using the product.
 Always observe good personal hygiene measures, such as washing after handling the material and before eating, drinking, and/or smoking.
 Routinely wash work clothing and protective equipment to remove contaminants.
 Determine the composition and quantity of fumes and gases to which workers are exposed by taking an air sample from inside the welder's helmet if worn or in the worker's breathing zone.
 Improve ventilation if exposures are not below limits.
 See ANSI/AWS F1.1, F1.2, F1.3 and F1.5, available from the American Welding Society, www.aws.org.